CUBRID/cubrid-manual/en/admin/admin_utils.rst

 tde
 ---

-The **cubrid tde** utility is used to manage the TDE encryption of the database, and can only be executed by the **DBA** user.
-With **cubrid tde** utility, you can change the key set on the database, and add a new key and remove a key in the key file stably.
+The **cubrid tde** utility is used to manage the TDE encryption of the database and can only be executed by the **DBA** user.
+With **cubrid tde** utility, you can change the key set on the database, add a new key, or remove a key in the key file stably.
 Also, you can inquire about the keys added to the key file and the key set on the database.
 For more information, see :ref:`tde`.

 ::